verbal-autopsy-software/CrossVA/README.md

 CrossVA is an R package for transforming verbal autopsy (VA) data collected using the 2016 WHO VA instrument (versions 1.4.1 &
 1.5.1) into a format designed for [openVA](http://openva.net) -- an R package for using algorithms to assign causes of death to VA data.
-The CrossVA package includes vignette that demonstrates how to use the package along with openVA (the vignette is also posted [here](https://www.asc.ohio-state.edu/thomas.3912/software/CrossVA/using-crossva-and-openva.html) as an html page).
+The CrossVA package includes vignette that demonstrates how to use the package along with openVA (the vignette is also posted on [openva.net](http://openva.net/vignettes/using-crossva-and-openva.html) as an html page).

 This package contains older functions -- `map_records` -- capable of reading user-supplied mappings, and provides unvalidated mapping definitions to transform to InterVA4, Tariff 2, and InSilicoVA.
 This functionality, however, is no longer actively supported since a new function -- `odk2openVA` -- has been added to support the latest versions of InterVA and InSilicoVA.